Best Intermediate Electric Guitar (between roughly $1000 and $2000)

 - EMG

 The alternative is a stock pickup, which marks a significant downgrade in quality.
-Now that doesn't mean we never recommend a guitar with stock pickups (we do in this article), but it does mean you're better off with something from a company that specializes in pickup building.
+That doesn't mean we never recommend a guitar with stock pickups (we do in this article), but it does mean you're better off with something from a company that specializes in pickup building.

 - Fender